 President Ray Hanley dies tragically and unexpectedly.
 Bryan Knicely is hired as president after a national search.
 In May, GCAC awards the largest grant amount in its history to artists and cultural organizations in Columbus.
 The expanded grant amount is made possible by an increase in funding from GCAC’s contract with the City of Columbus, and the release of temporarily restricted funds.

 GCAC begins offering arts and cultural groups the opportunity to apply for grants online and for the first time, artists apply for the Columbus Arts Festival through ZAPPlication, an online application process that revolutionizes the jury review.
 GCAC publishes it’s first online annual report.

 GCAC and WOSU’s monthly television magazine program ArtZine wins two regional Emmy awards.

 Columbus is named a top 10 “City for the Arts” by AmericanStyle magazine.
-GCAC’s professional development series for artists, OPPArt (Opportunities for Artists) continues to grow and expand.
+GCAC’s professional development series for artists, OPPArt (Opportunities for Artists) continued to grow and expand.

-Milt Baughman is hired as interim president and GCAC’s Art in the House programming begins in partnership with TRANSIT ARTS and the Columbus Federation of Settlements.
-By the end of the year, Art in the House is operating out of four Settlement Houses.
+Milt Baughman is hired as interim president and GCAC’s Art in the House programming began a partnership with TRANSIT ARTS and the Columbus Federation of Settlements.
+By the end of the year, Art in the House was operating out of four Settlement Houses.

 GCAC’s services expand with the redesign of ColumbusArts.com and the launch of the multi-disciplinary artist directory serving artists in the disciplines of visual arts, dance, theatre, literature and music.
 The Arts Legal Assistance program is launched in partnership with the Columbus Bar Association.

-GCAC begins planning for the city’s Bicentennial and receives a $150,000 Our Town grant from the National Endowment for the Arts to support Finding Time: Public Art 2012.
+GCAC began planning for the city’s Bicentennial and receives a $150,000 Our Town grant from the National Endowment for the Arts to support Finding Time: Public Art 2012.
 In addition, GCAC launches the JP Morgan Chase Neighborhood grant program with $200,000 from JP Morgan Chase to support Bicentennial activities in Central Ohio neighborhoods.

 GCAC’s Ohio Association of Nonprofit Organization’s certification is renewed, establishing the organization as a highly respected and trusted non-profit in Ohio.

 2012 was the city’s Bicentennial and important milestone in the community.
 With the financial support of the city and the collaborative energy of many community partners, GCAC was given the opportunity to celebrate what makes Columbus unique and a vibrant place to live, work and play.